HardlyDifficult/Tutorials/Chapter1.md

 <hr></details>

-## 1.18) Add colliders to platforms
+## 1.18) Add colliders and effectors

-Add a BoxCollider2D to each of the Platforms.
+Add a BoxCollider2D and PlatformEffector2D to each of the Platforms.
 Add an edge radius and edit colliders to match the sprites.

 <details><summary>How</summary>